Human Resource And Management

 Fifthly, ownership needs to be clarified, and sixthly, all the relevant implications must be evaluated properly.

-Such a process required an iterative process for obtaining an adequate level of efficiency and effectiveness.
-Every next step in the process refines the analysis progressively and make it useful.
+Such a process required an iterative process to obtain an adequate level of efficiency and effectiveness.
+Every next step in the process refines the analysis progressively and makes it useful.

-Further, the deliverables of the earlier process when employed to evaluate here more effort is most likely to prove worthwhile (Chapman, C. and Ward, S., 2011).
+Further, the deliverables of the earlier process, when employed to evaluate here, more effort, are most likely to prove worthwhile (Chapman, C. and Ward, S., 2011).

 Three Macro phases present the basic PUMP portrayal.
 These include: